Article: Halloween-Inspired Names!

 Animated films offer a wealth of ne'er-do-wells and sinister characters as inspiration for creative Halloweeny monikers.

 Don't let them fool you!
 Animated evildoers can be just as scary as their live-action counterparts.
 Whether they're trying to make fur coats out of puppies or tormenting a down-on-her-luck young girl, these characters may be even scarier than some of their names sound!
-Cruella De Vil, and her henchmen, Jasper and Horace, were certainly creepier than the town dogcatcher in 101 Dalmatians.
-And in Cinderella, who could forget the evil Drizella, Anastasia, and Lucifer, the cat, who enjoyed making life so miserable for Cinderella?
+Cruella De Vil,

 There's also the greedy Prince John, Robin Hood's nemesis in Sherwood Forest in Robin Hood, and Ursula, the seawitch who tortured Ariel underwater in The Little Mermaid.
 Even characters in faraway lands can't escape the evil clutches of their animated enemies, like Aladdin who is plagued by the crafty Jafar, in Aladdin.